Edmonton International Speedway: History

-In 1967, the 1/4-mile drag strip opened and had a full length of 4350 ft.
+In 1967, the 0.250 mi drag strip opened and had a full length of 4350 ft.
 In 1968, the road course opened in time for the first Can-Am race.
 Over the years, the facility also hosted Formula Atlantic, Formula 1600, Formula 5000, Trans-Am, as well as NHRA-sanctioned drag racing.

 Qualico Developments was the land owner in the latter years.
 The track closed in 1982, after the area was annexed by the City of Edmonton.
 Qualico then converted the land to housing.
 Edmonton would be without any form of professional racing until Capital City Raceway Park opened in 1991.

 In popular culture

 David Cronenberg's movie, Fast Company (1979), was primarily filmed at Edmonton International Speedway.